ArunMoorthyVenkatesh/SC1015_MINI-PROJECT_FCS3_GROUP-9/README.md

 We compare the performance of both models, considering metrics like RMSE, MAE, and error ratios.
 Visualizations further illustrate the actual vs. predicted stream counts, providing insights into model effectiveness.

 ## Recommendations and Future Work
-To further improve predictive accuracy and uncover insights, we propose several avenues for future exploration, including feature engineering, hyperparameter tuning, ensemble methods, and model interpretability techniques.
+To further improve predictive accuracy and uncover insights, we propose several avenues for future exploration, including feature engineering, hyperparameter tuning, ensemble methods, feature selection and many more.

 ## Contributors
 - Venkatesh Arun Moorthy